DevTeam/Pure.DI/readme/scope.md

 {
     private static void Setup() =>
         DI.Setup(nameof(Composition))
-            // This is actually a singleton
+            // This singleton will be actually created
-            // that will be created in the scope of the session instance.
+            // in the scope of a session .Bind<IDependency>().As(Lifetime.Singleton).To<Dependency>()
-            .Bind<IDependency>().As(Lifetime.Singleton).To<Dependency>()
             .Bind<IService>().To<Service>()
             .Bind<ISession>().To<Session>()